 It is the policy of the U.S. Army Corps of Engineers (USACE) that technical, scientific, and engineering information used to support recommendations contained in decision and implementation documents be thoroughly reviewed to ensure technical quality and practical application.
-Engineering Circular 1165-2-214, Civil Works Review, establishes an accountable, comprehensive, life-cycle review strategy for Civil Works products.
+Engineering Circular 1165-2-217, Review Policy for Civil Works, establishes an accountable, comprehensive, life-cycle review strategy for Civil Works products.
 Agency Technical Review (ATR) is an important component of this overall strategy, with such review to be conducted by USACE professionals outside the home District where the work was performed.